 It’s up to you to find your way for getting started and then it’s up to you to determine to keep on keeping on until you are pushing through the finish line.

 You can if you will.
 But do you have the will to do what you can?

 Paul’s Tips for Getting Started and Pushing Through

 - You have to practice – consistently – even if you don’t FEEL like it.

-“Clue #1 tells us to lay aside everything that would hinder us and those sins that tend to entangle us.
-Are there things we are hanging onto with all our mights that we just can’t or don’t want to give up.
+Tip 1: lay aside everything that would hinder us and those sins that tend to entangle us.
+Are there things we are hanging onto with all our might that we just can’t or don’t want to give up?
 Yet deep down we know it’s slowing us down in our Christian walk?
 God tells us to throw it off.
 And He is there to help us do it.

-Clue #2 tells us to run with perseverance.
+Tip 2: run with perseverance.
 Don’t give up.
 Keep going.
 Run with everything you’ve got right to the end.
-Even when you might get distracted or trip or actually fall down, allow God to pick you, forgive you, brush you off and then get right back in the race.
+Even when you might get distracted or trip or actually fall down, allow God to pick you, forgive you, brush you off, and then get right back in the race.

-Clue #4 tells us to consider Him and that He endured great opposition.
+Tip 4: consider Him and that He endured great opposition.
 Are you discouraged, beaten down, facing opposition all around?
 Consider the opposition that Christ endured.
 Allow the Lord to encourage you and lift you up, so that will not grow weary or lose heart.

 I can do these things because the Giver of all things is alive in me.

 What choices will you make for getting going and pushing through?